metalsoft-io/metalcloud-cli/docs/metalcloud-cli_logical-network_list.md

-  --filter-id                Filter results by logical network ID(s) (can be used multiple times) --filter-label             Filter results by logical network label(s) (can be used multiple times) --filter-fabric-id         Filter results by fabric ID(s) (can be used multiple times) --filter-infrastructure-id Filter results by infrastructure ID(s) (can be used multiple times) --filter-kind              Filter results by network kind(s) like 'vlan', 'vxlan' (can be used multiple times) --sort-by                  Sort results by field(s) with direction (e.g., id:ASC, name:DESC)
+  --filter-id                Filter results by logical network ID(s) (can be used multiple times) --filter-label             Filter results by logical network label(s) (can be used multiple times) --filter-fabric-id         Filter results by fabric ID(s) (can be used multiple times) --filter-infrastructure-id Filter results by infrastructure ID(s) (can be used multiple times).
+Use 'null' to filter public logical networks
+  --filter-kind              Filter results by network kind(s) like 'vlan', 'vxlan' (can be used multiple times) --sort-by                  Sort results by field(s) with direction (e.g., id:ASC, name:DESC) --page                     Page number to retrieve (default: 1) --limit                    Number of records per page (default: 20, max: 100)

 Examples:
   # List all logical networks